 There’s a huge difference between rushed SEO and strategic SEO that’s also aggressive.
 The rushed approach flat out doesn’t work.
 Good SEO should be aggressive and strategic.

-It’s easy to jump the gun and over-optimize your website, which can prove quite costly when it’s all said and done.
+It’s easy to jump the gun and over-optimize your business website, which can prove quite costly when it’s all said and done.
 Mistakes are costly.
 Making a bunch of edits “just ‘cause” doesn’t work.
-Sure, there’s a chance you might get a “top 5” ranking right away.
+Sure, there’s a chance you might get a “top 5” search engine ranking right away.
 But, that’s only before Google flags you on your low quality links or spammy over-optimization and hits you with a major penalty.
-Or, an unexpected Google update rolls out later down the road – that kills your rankings.
+Or, an unexpected Google update rolls out later down the road – that kills your search engine rankings.
 In either scenario, you lose.

 The moral?
 SEO shortcuts aren’t worth it.
 None of us knows for sure when Google will make updates or what the nature of those updates will be.
 So it just doesn’t pay to rush something (SEO) that’s “wired” for organic growth.
 When you rush your SEO, your rankings may pop up for a bit, but it’s all for naught when they drop (and they will) or disappear.

 Engaging in “spammy” SEO techniques may bring immediate gratification, but they’re a no-win for everyone.
 Don’t get me wrong, SEO should be aggressive, but it should also be strategic and “white hat”.

 Let’s get away from the idea of 3-6 week results, and embrace the process of 3-6 month and 3-6 year sustainable results.
 I guarantee your patience will be rewarded in the end.
 I’ve been doing SEO since 2003 and I’ve seen the fruit of SEO done “the right way” time and time again.
 Growing a business is a long term commitment.
 Organisms don’t grow overnight.
 SEO is no different.
 And those who understand this will reap the rewards year after year.